cfoh/snake-game/README.md

 ## Can DQN play a perfect game?
 This is an interesting question.
 The following youtube video seems to have the answer.
 The video explains the design of the system state and demonstrates the AI playing a perfect game with the design: https://www.youtube.com/watch?v=vhiO4WsHA6c

+What more inspiration?
+I can recommend the following documentary if you want to take a 90-minute break:
+- AlphaGo - The Movie | Full award-winning documentary (https://www.youtube.com/watch?v=WXuK6gekU1Y)